Royal Birmingham Conservatoire Round-up #2

-There's been a lot going on at Royal Birmingham Conservatoire this month, from award wins to new social events.
-Join us in celebrating these successes!
+There's been a lot going on at Royal Birmingham Conservatoire this month, from honorary doctorate announcements to festive fun!

-1. Students wins BBC Young Musician of the Year
+2. Student makes BBC Young Jazz Musician of the Year final

 Attending one of our Open Days is the best way to experience what BCU has to offer.